elegant-scipy/elegant-scipy/markdown/ch6.markdown

 <!-- exercise begin -->

-**Exercise:** In the above iteration, note that `Trans` is *not* column-stochastic, so the vector gets shrunk at each iteration.
+**Exercise:** In the above iteration, note that `Trans` is *not* column-stochastic, so the $r$ vector gets shrunk at each iteration.
 In order to make the matrix stochastic, we have to replace every zero-column by a column of all $1/n$.
 This is too expensive, but computing the iteration is cheaper.
 How can you modify the code above to ensure that $r$ remains a probability vector